Y&R Faves Look Back On The Day They Took The Plunge

-The Merry Makers: Melissa Claire Egan (Chelsea), Amelia Heinle (Victoria) and Elizabeth Hendrickson
+The Marry Makers: Melissa Claire Egan (Chelsea), Amelia Heinle (Victoria) and Elizabeth Hendrickson

 (Chloe)